stone-payments/stone-splunk-hec-client/README.md

 Represents a document to add in a ISplunkHECRequest.

 ### ISplunkHECRequest
 Represents a request to send to Splunk.
+Each request contains one or more documents.

 ### ISplunkHECResponse
 Represents a response from Splunk.